Organoid Development

 Mission

-Rutgers Cancer Institute is excited to announce a new organoid development shared resource (ODSR) that is being operationalized under the leadership of Faculty Director Michael Verzi, PhD, and with the full support of Shared Resource Management.
-The service is being developed in response to enthusiastic member support from surveys performed in 2018 and 2022.
+Rutgers Cancer Institute is excited to announce a new organoid development shared resource (ODSR) that is being operationalized under the leadership of Faculty Director Michael Verzi.

-The mission of the ODSR is to offer Rutgers Cancer Institute researchers advanced cancer models of tumor initiation and growth utilizing three-dimensional culture techniques to maintain patient-derived cells, perform drug testing studies in optimized protocols, and support the development of 3-D cultures for basic researchers.
+Patient-derived organoids better represent the complexity and heterogeneity of tumor biology than cell lines and are becoming the preferred in vitro model for cancer research.
+The mission of the ODSR is to offer Rutgers Cancer Institute researchers advanced cancer models of tumor initiation and growth utilizing three-dimensional culture techniques, to maintain and bank patient-derived cells, and perform drug testing studies in optimized protocols for basic researchers.
+The ODSR team can work with investigators in grant writing, experimental design, data acquisition, and figure preparation.

-The ODSR is headlined by a top-of-the-line imaging instrument (Cytation 7 Biospa) equipped with an upright microscope with a finder scope, an inverted fluorescence microscope with a wide field of view camera and up to 60x magnification, image stitching and z-projection capabilities, and automated incubator with 8-plate capacity, incubation to 45 C, and CO2 /O2 control and monitoring for hypoxia experiments
+The ODSR effort is facilitated by a top-of-the-line imaging instrument (Cytation 7 Biospa) equipped with an upright microscope with a finder scope, an inverted fluorescence microscope with a wide field of view camera and up to 60x magnification, image stitching and z-projection capabilities, and automated incubator with 8-plate capacity, incubation to 45 C, and CO2/O2 control and monitoring for hypoxia experiments

 Personnel

 Michael Verzi, PhD, leads the development of the ODSR.
 Dr. Verzi is a Professor with the Department of Genetics of the Rutgers School of Arts and Sciences.
-His research focuses on the growth and maturation of the intestinal epithelium in normal health and disease, with a focus on colon cancer.
+His research focuses on the growth and maturation of the intestinal epithelium in normal health and disease, focusing on colon cancer.

-Geuntaek Lee, PhD, serves as the managing director.
+Geuntaek Lee, PhD, serves as the managing director and has years of experience in organoid biology.
 To enquire about services, please email Dr. Verzi at verzi@dls.rutgers.edu and Dr. Lee at leege@cinj.rutgers.edu